Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-One significant benefit of OOBN representations is their capability to easily expand the network by incorporating additional features \cite{dawid2007object}.
-For example, we can modify the network to allow for mutation, by formulating and integrating different mutation models \cite{dawid2001non,vicard2004statistical}.
-Such alternations are usually limited to low-level networks, whereas the other modules and the overall high-level structure remain unaltered.
-In practice, we can make distinction between an original gene, which is an exact copy of one of the parents' genes, and the potentially modified gene due to the mutation.
-Let us consider the generic \textbf{child} module in \autoref{fig: OOBN simple paternity case}.
-Dawid \textit{et al.} introduced the modified generic module \textbf{mutation} to model the mutation of meiosis stage, which applies statistical mutation models on ``child original gene'' node, that gives an output of observed ``child gene'' after potential mutation happened in the meiosis stage.
-The modified module is shown in \autoref{fig: OOBN mutation}.
+Thanks to the flexibility of OOBNs, the simple OOBNs described above can be easily modified to allow for \textit{mutations} \citep{dawid2001non,vicard2004statistical}, and to deal with more complicated paternity cases where, for example, the DNA profile of the putative father is unavailable, while it is available from one of his siblings and other relatives.

-Another benefit lies in the capacity of employ existing network modules in novel combinations, enabling the creation of unique narratives.
-For example, consider a more complicated paternity case, where the DNA profile of the putative father is unavailable, but is available from one of his siblings. \autoref{fig: OOBN complex paternity case} gives a modified network from \autoref{fig: OOBN simple paternity case}.
+\paragraph{Assumptions on founder genes.} The conventional assumptions of fixed and known allele frequencies, independence among individuals in the model, and homogeneity in the allele frequency databases substantially simplify the computation of conditional probabilities from BNs of DNA typing.
+However, these assumptions can all be subject to scrutiny \citep{green2009sensitivity}.
+Besides the methods introduced in Section~\ref{sec: Single contributor stains}, additional structures can be introduced in graphical models to model these complexities.
+Here, we present an approach to model the uncertainty about allele frequencies.

-In this case, we only have the DNA profile of the child, the mother, and the putative father's sibling.
-The generic \textbf{founder} modules include \textbf{grandfather}, \textbf{grandmother}, \textbf{alternative father} and \textbf{mother}; the generic \textbf{child} modules include \textbf{putative father}, \textbf{sibling} and \textbf{child}.
-We can then connect the \textbf{putative father} node and the \textbf{sibling} node through their common parents, the \textbf{grandfather} node and \textbf{grandmother} node.
-The rest of the graph would be the same as \autoref{fig: OOBN simple paternity case}.
-To accommodate more complicated cases, we can similarly add or edit different modules for each specific case, without changing the structure within each node, therefore provide a clearer and simpler point of view for complex cases.
+As explained in Section~\ref{sec: The use in DNA typing}, in practice, the allele relative frequencies used for probabilistic forensic inference are not known probabilities but rather estimates derived from empirical allele frequencies in a database. \cite{green2009sensitivity} proposed a Bayesian approach to model the uncertainty in allele frequencies.
+Suppose $G_1,\ldots,G_N$ are the alleles at one specific locus observed in a genetics database.
+Assuming there exist only $K$ possible allele types at this locus, let $Y_j=\sum_{i=1}^N\mathbbm{1}\{G_i=\text{type }j\}$ denote the number of observed alleles of type $j\in\{1,...,K\}$, and further assume